-- In our opinion, this is the biggest job interview sin on the list.
-In the internet age, there’s simply no excuse for failing to brush up on the history, products, and key players within a firm.
-If you ask a candidate “Are you familiar with our firm?” and they are not, you can probably end the interview right there.
+In our opinion, this is the biggest job interview sin on the list.
+In the internet age, there’s simply no excuse for failing to brush up on the history, products, and key players within a company.
+If you ask a candidate “Are you familiar with our firm?” and they say “Not really…”, you can probably end the interview right there.

 Explain Their Interest

-- Ask your candidate “Why this position?
+Ask your candidate “Why this position?
 Why our firm?”.
 There are a lot of correct responses, but just a few wrong ones.
-If he or she doesn’t have an answer, says something like “A job is a job”, or “My mortgage won’t pay itself” you aren’t dealing with someone who is legitimately interested in your firm.
+If he or she doesn’t have an answer, says something like “A job is a job”, or “My mortgage won’t pay itself” you are dealing with someone who is not passionate or even that interested in your business.

-- Anyone who runs down their former employer or co-workers won’t hesitate to speak ill about your firm in the future.
+Anyone who runs down their former employer or co-workers won’t hesitate to speak ill about your firm in the future.
 Integrity could be an issue for this candidate.
+Proceed with caution.

 Doesn’t Take Responsibility

-- We all make mistakes and, hopefully, learn from them.
-A candidate who won’t admit to failing or making mistakes in the past are either delusional, egotistical, or lacking self-awareness.
+We all make mistakes and, hopefully, we learn from them.
+A candidate who won’t admit to failing or making mistakes in the past is either delusional, egotistical or lacking self-awareness.
 All three traits are to be avoided.

-- Most hiring managers want to see passion and enthusiasm from job candidates.
-It’s often seen as an indicator of a candidate’s true interest in the firm and the opportunity.
-It’s definitely noticeable when a candidate is dull or just going through the motions and it’s a red flag that there’s no drive or passion for the opportunity to work for your firm.
+Most hiring managers want to see passion and enthusiasm from job candidates.
+It’s often seen as an indicator of a candidate’s true interest in the company and the opportunity.
+It’s definitely noticeable when a candidate is just going through the motions and it’s a red flag that there’s no drive or passion for the opportunity to join your team.